Last updated January 2026

 Chef Anthony Demetre is one of the most unassumingly influential chefs in the UK, and a man whose first restaurant Arbutus was credited with bringing the Modern European, small plates vibe to Central London long before pretty much every other restaurant in the UK was doing the same.

 We’d go as far as to say that his Michelin-starred restaurant Wild Honey does the flagship pre-theatre menu in London.
-Running from Tuesdays through Saturdays from 5pm to 6:30pm, and packed out for each of those five early evenings, the proposition here is refreshingly simple; 3 courses of effortlessly faultless, always generous cooking for an eminently reasonable £40.
+Now in its fourth consecutive year holding a Michelin star, Wild Honey’s pre-theatre supper runs from 5pm to 6.15pm, and is packed out for each of those early evenings.
+The proposition here is refreshingly simple; three courses of effortlessly faultless, always generous cooking for £45.

 And if Demetre’s signature crispy chicken with hand-cut macaroni ‘Cacio e Pepe’ is on the menu, pre-theatre or not, order it.
 The dish is divine.